probe973/hsc-7056x/papers/sackley.md

 {% include question_multiple_choice.html
     id="s_q10"
     title="10"
-    question_text="What was the **95% confidence interval** for the difference in adjusted means at 6 months?" options="ci_6::−0.52 to 0.53||ci_12::−0.40 to 0.72||ci_se::0.20 to 0.22"
+    question_text="What was the **95% confidence interval** for the difference in adjusted means on the Barthel index at 6 months?" options="ci_6::−0.52 to 0.53||ci_12::−0.40 to 0.72||ci_se::0.20 to 0.22" correct_answer="ci_6"
-    correct_answer="ci_6"
     solution_text="The value in brackets next to 0.004 is (−0.52 to 0.53)."